buildpacks/rfcs/text/0000-buildpack-registry.md

 - Use a 307 redirect to a registry instead of a proxy
   - we attempted to prototype this but found that it might be *impossible* to implement for some regsitries.
 For example, we can't do this with Docker Hub because of the way the token is generated, and then passed to different HTTP calls.
 - Use central backend storage instead of a federated backend
+- Use SSO for login and omit the token, key, signing business.
+    - This requires keeping some login session around, and probably a token in `~/.pack`.

 # Prior Art
 [prior-art]: #prior-art